 In early January 1982, unprecedented high freeze-up levels occurred when an initial ice cover only a few days old consolidated abruptly through the town.
-The dikes were not overtopped, but subsurface seepage caused from Bennett Dam were Releases flooding. basement subsequently cut back by agreement in order to reduce levels fell accordingly. seepage problems, and ice Con on arose over possible overtopping of the dikes dur. spring break-up in April 1982.
+The dikes not overtopped, but subsurface seepage caused were from Bennett Dam basement flooding.
+Releases were subsequently cut back by agreement in order to reduce fell and ice levels accordingly. seepage problems, Con -n arose over possible overtopping of the dikes dur... spring break-up in April 1982.